-The Athen and London systems can meet Class A3 or A4 performance criteria as required.
+The Sydney and London systems can meet Class A3 or A4 performance criteria as required.

-Principal Benefits of Sprung Area Elastic Systems Over Point Elastic Surfaces
+Principal Benefits of Sprung Area Elastic Systems v Point Elastic Surfaces

 Multi-sport – Multi-use

-It is essential if using a point elastic floor or timber surface that heavy duty carpet tile protection be used to avoid indentation, tearing or puncturing of the surface.
+It is essential if using a timber surface or point elastic floor that heavy duty protection such as DYNAMIK Giant Carpet Tiles be used to avoid indentation, tearing or puncturing of the surface.
 There is no requirement for protection with a sprung system finished with a solid synthetic playing surface.

-Point elastic soft foam-backed floors are generally not recommended or liked by wheelchair users as they provide a surface with a high rolling resistance and poor maneuverability which in turn can cause muscular strains and fatigue issues if the small front wheels sink into the foam backing.
-A3/A4 Sprung systems finished with a solid surface provide an ideal surface for wheelchair use–low rolling resistance and ideal maneuverability as well as high indentation resistance and durability.
+Point elastic foam-backed floors are generally not recommended or liked by wheelchair users as they provide a surface with a high rolling resistance and poor manoeuvrability which in turn can cause muscular strains and fatigue issues if the wheels sink into the foam backing.
+A3/A4 Sprung systems finished with a solid synthetic surface provide an ideal surface for wheelchair use with low rolling resistance and ideal manoeuvrability as well as high indentation resistance and durability.

 25 Year Warranty

-Athen or London finished with a solid playing surface comes with a 25 year warranty as opposed to 10 years typically given for a P3 foam backed surface.
+The DYNAMIK Sydney or DYNAMIK London systems finished with a solid playing surface come with a 25 year warranty as opposed to 10 years typically offered for a P3 foam-backed surface.

-The Athen and London systems are “floating floors” and hence bridge any movement joints that maybe within the floor slab.
+The DYNAMIK Sydney and DYNAMIK London systems are “floating floors” and hence bridge any movement joints that maybe within the floor slab.

 Low Life Cycle Costs

-What will surprise you is that comparing the high quality Athen or London area elastic sports floor systems to certain point elastic floors will give you a more cost effective alternative.
+When considering your new sports floor you may be surprised that the high quality DYNAMIK Sydney or DYNAMIK London area elastic sprung sports systems compared to Point Elastic floors will give you a more cost effective alternative.